-Here is the checklist to be followed when using the Anti-spam module of ravmd:
+Here is the checklist to be followed when using the antispam module of ravmd:

-- define in ravmd.conf (after the Regular Expression Declarations, Action Definitions and Warning messages sections and before the Group configuration section) the name of the section, flanked by two "@" symbols (i.e. @bulk\detection\low@); - define accuracy level.
-This should be one of the following four keywords: accuracy\low, accuracy\medium, accuracy\high, accuracy\very\high; - define the strings that will be used by the extra\header, extra\subject and embedded\msg parameters; - define the actions to be executed for each of the four bulk detection levels; - define the path for the Quarantine folder.
+- define the name of the section, flanked by two "@" symbols (i.e. @bulk_detection_low@) in ravmd.conf (after the Regular Expression Declarations, Action Definitions and Warning messages sections and before the Group configuration section); - Define the accuracy level.
+This should be one of the following four keywords: accuracy_low, accuracy_medium, accuracy_high, accuracy_very_high; - define the strings that will be used by the extra_header, extra_subject and embedded_msg parameters; - define the actions to be executed for each of the four bulk detection levels: - define the path to the Quarantine folder where bulk mails are saved when using the Save action.